 And there was a lot of cool stuff at the show.
 One of my favorite zine tables was near me and called Everything Waffles, a monthly magazine dedicate to a guy who takes photos of himself with his cat, Waffles.
 Sounds boring, I know... but these aren't ordinary photos... they're costume photos that are really well done...

 "American Pride" (with Waffles) by Justin Schwab

 Genius.
 The guy has videos and a podcast too.
-How can you not be compelled to check out his website?

 I ended up only booking a table for just the one day instead of two... for which I am now grateful.
 I don't know that I could survive a second day of non-stop sitting in 100° heat.
 But I am really glad I came, and seeing all the incredible creativity that people have in creating zines has me really, really interested in creating some of my own.

 UPDATE: For everyone who has been asking, YES!
 I am happy to sell my extra copies of THRICE Fiction 2011 B&W Annual and Bad Monkey Comix.
 When I get home I'll find out the cheapest way to mail them, then let you know how much it costs.
 And, of course, I will honor the show prices for the THRICE annual ($7, which is just 5¢ more than I paid for them, so it's a pretty good deal!).

 Put away that razor and pull on those socks and Birkenstocks... because Bullet Sunday LIVE from Portland, Oregon starts... now...